AyushKUMAR031/django/docs/unit/U5_models_migration_admin.md

 # Unit 5: Models, Migrations, and Django Admin

-*Delve into the database layer—define models, perform database migrations, manage data with the ORM, and use Django’s powerful admin interface.*

-- [ ] Create Django models
-- [ ] Work with migrations
-- [ ] Use the Django shell (Insert, Update, Delete)
-- [ ] Understand Django ORM basics
-- [ ] Define and use foreign keys in models
-- [ ] Use the Django Admin interface
-- [ ] Add groups and users via Admin
-- [ ] Set up user permissions in Admin
-- [ ] Configure and set up the database

----

-## Notes

 ### 1. Create Django Models

 A Django model is a Python class that represents a database table.
 It's the single, definitive source of information about your data.